Using C++

 /* Math funcions */ #include "osbs.hxx" __EXTERN_C real32_t bmath_cosf(const real32_t angle); real64_t bmath_cosd(const real64_t angle); real32_t bmath_sinf(const real32_t angle); real64_t bmath_sind(const real64_t angle); extern const real32_t kBMATH_PIf; extern const real64_t kBMATH_PId; extern const real32_t kBMATH_SQRT2f; extern const real64_t kBMATH_SQRT2d; __END_C |

-All functions and types in simple precision end with the suffix "f" and double precision in "d".
+All single-precision functions and types end with the suffix "f" and double-precision types end with "d".

-, but this will have an impact on performance, especially by the use of memory bandwidth.
+, but this will have an impact on performance, especially due to the use of memory bandwidth.
 Consider the case of 3D meshes with thousands of vertices.
 It would be great to have both versions and be able to use one or the other according to each specific case.

-Unfortunately, the "pure" C language does not allow programming with generic types, apart from using horrible and endless macros.
-We must implement both versions (float
+Unfortunately the "pure" C language does not allow programming with generic types, apart from using horrible and endless macros.
+We will have to implement both versions (float

 and double

 ).
-The counterpart is that, normally, we must "open" the implementation and include it in the header .h
+The downside is that, normally, we must "open" the implementation and include it in the .h

-, since the compiler doesn't know how to generate the machine code until the template is instantiated with an specific data type.
-This collides head-on with our Standards, especially in the information hidding.
-Next we will see how to use the C++ templates
+header, since the compiler does not know how to generate the machine code until the template is instantiated with a specific data type. .
+This is in direct conflict with our Standards, especially in the part related to information encapsulation.
+Next we will see how to use C++ templates

-to get the best of both cases: Generic programming, hidden implementations and keepping "clean" headers.
+to get the best of both cases: Generic programming, hiding implementations and keeping headers "clean".

-header for each mathematical module, also exist a *.hpp
+header for every math module, there is a counterpart *.hpp

 bmath.hpp